shreedeepsawaikar/react-graphql/README.md

 # react-graphql

-The project is based on the youtube tutorial for recat graphql with node
+The project is based on the youtube tutorial for react graphql with node